-Include any other relevant information to the Covered Species or implementation of Conditions of Approval in the ITP
+Include any other relevant experience with the Covered Species (or related species) or implementation of Conditions of Approval in the ITP (for example: species relocation, etc.)

 The Declining Amphibian Task Force Fieldwork Code of Practice

 A code of practice, prepared by the Declining Amphibian Task Force (DAPTF) to provide guidelines for use by anyone conducting field work at amphibian breeding sites or in other aquatic habitats.
 Observations of diseased and parasite-infected amphibians are now being frequently reported from sites all over the world.
 This has given rise to concerns that releasing amphibians following a period of captivity, during which time they can pick up unapparent infections of novel disease agents, may cause an increased risk of mortality in wild populations.
 Amphibian pathogens and parasites can also be carried in a variety of ways between habitats on the hands, footwear, or equipment of fieldworkers, which can spread them to novel localities containing species which have had little or no prior contact with such pathogens or parasites.
 Such occurrences may be implicated in some instances where amphibian populations have declined.
 Therefore, it is vitally important for those involved in amphibian research (and other wetland/pond studies including those on fish, invertebrates and plants) to take steps to minimize the spread of disease and parasites between study sites.